tclulow/SignalBox/README.md

 ## Hardware
 The system uses the EzyBus hardware, either the MERG kits (22 & 23) or self-assembled using the PCBs (kits 922 and 923) built exactly as described in the EzyBus manual.

-There are two versions of the PCB kits, the older ones use an Arduino Nano, the new ones an Atmega328 chip (the same as found on a Nano) but don’t include a serial interface so programming is via the ICSP header or with a USB-TTL serial cable or adapter.
+There are two versions of the output module PCB kits, the older ones use an Arduino Nano, the new ones an Atmega328 chip (the same as found on a Nano) but don’t include a serial interface so programming requires more hardware - a USB-TTL serial cable or adapter and a few supporting components.

 The software must be programmed onto the Uno (via the USB) and the Nanos (which is more difficult with the new kits).
 With a serial cable you can use either the Arduino IDE or the avrdude program directly.